zhangrui0828/KdO-Net/README.md

 python evaluate.py
 ```

-`test.py` is used to infer the feature descriptors, run the `evaluate.py`to compute the recall ,precision e.g.
+`test.py` is used to infer the feature descriptors, run the `evaluate.py`to compute the recall ,precision et. al.

 Before running `test.py`, the preprocessed test set data needs to be saved in  folder `./KdO-Net/data/3DMatch/test`.
 For more options in runing the inference please see `./KdO-Net/core/config.py`.